tekknolagi/tekknolagi.github.com/_posts/2020-08-31-compiling-a-lisp-2.md

 // End Testing
 ```

+`ASSERT_MEM_EQ` will check the generated code and point out any differences if
-Even though this only prints out hex representations of the generated code,
+it finds them.
+Even though this only prints out hex representations of the
-it's very helpful.
-I often paste the difference into `rasm2` (part of the
+generated code, it's very helpful.
+I often paste unexpected output into `rasm2`
-radare2 suite), Cutter (also part of the radare2 suite), or [this online
+(part of the radare2 suite), Cutter (also part of the radare2 suite), or [this
-disassembler](https://defuse.ca/online-x86-assembler.htm).
-If the instructions
+online disassembler](https://defuse.ca/online-x86-assembler.htm).
+If the
-look super unfamiliar, it means we messed up the encoding!
+instructions look super unfamiliar, it means we messed up the encoding!

 Since we have our utilities, we're going to use the `greatest.h` testing API to
 write some unit tests for our compiler and compiler utilities.